SOTA-RAG Series

 Our indexer deconstructs various input data items into separate components.
 For example, a Wikipedia page is deconstructed into text, web, images and tables.
 In our system, we need to keep track of the origin of each element as well as keep track of relevant metadata and dataset versions.

 Metadata is crucial for many reasons.
 For example, we might want to provide the source of the information to our users.
-Additionally, it’s invaluable for the retriever and indexer.
+Additionally, it’s invaluable for the retriever and indexer components.
 For each object in our Datalake (R2) we maintain a record of when it was generated, relevant metadata, a data set version and a SHA of the object itself to allow us to easily find and/or discard duplicates.

 Cloudflare as of today does not offer a text search product.
-As such, we had to broaden our search and landed on the defacto standard open-source text search known as Typesense.
+As such, we had to broaden our search and landed on the defacto standard open-source full text search known as Typesense.

-Graph Data
+Graph Data for Comprehensive Context

 We can solve this by mapping and retrieving data by looking at the relationships between the text chunks or more specifically by looking at the relationships of the entities mentioned in the text chunks.